Ridgefield Laborers Charged With Sexually Assaulting Minors

-Two related Ridgefield laborers were separately charged with sexually assaulting underage victims.
+ICE has issued detainers on two related Ridgefield laborers after they were jailed on charges of sexually assaulting underage victims.

 Oscar Hernandez Estrada, 43, sexually abused two pre-teens while Daniel Aria Estrada, 24, “engaged in sexual conduct including sexual penetration” of a child while at their residence in Ridgefield, Bergen County Prosecutor Mark Musella said.